East Yorkshire is committed to protecting and respecting your privacy when you use our services.

 Legitimate interest would include requests such as defending or making a legal claim, such as to insurers following a vehicle collision.
 When we are not required to provide CCTV, we will take into account the circumstances and any potential harm to individuals, we may also charge an administration fee and seek indemnity for any use beyond which it is requested.

-East Yorkshire operates its CCTV systems in compliance with the CCTV Code of Practice issued by the Information Commissioner’s Office in 2017.
+We operate our CCTV systems in compliance with the CCTV Code of Practice issued by the Information Commissioner’s Office in 2014.
 The Code describes best practice standards which should be followed by organisations operating devices which view or record images of individuals.
 It also covers other information derived from those images that relates to individuals.

 This section shows the information we collect when you use our website.
 Before providing us with your details, please read the following important information regarding:

 East Yorkshire gathers general information about users, for example, what services users access the most and which areas of the site are most frequently visited.
-Such data is used in the aggregate to help us to understand how the East Yorkshire website and app are used.
-We gather this information so that we can continue to improve and develop our services to the benefit of our users.
+Such data is used in the aggregate to help us to understand how the site and apps are used.
+We gather this information so that we can continue to improve and develop our services to benefit of our users.
 We may make this aggregated information available to users of the site and also to auditors.
 These statistics are anonymous.

-If you buy a ticket online with, we will record your personal details and send you a confirmation email.
+If you buy a ticket online, we will record your personal details and send you a confirmation email.
 Your personal data will be used principally to communicate with you with reference to your request.

-You may opt-in to receive newsletters, exclusive discounts, special offers and other marketing emails.
-You may unsubscribe at any time by clicking on the appropriate link at the bottom of the communication.
-Please note changes to your subscription preferences can take up to 14 days to take effect.
+You may opt-in to receive newsletters, exclusive discounts, special offers and other marketing emails from.
+You may unsubscribe at any time by contacting us.
+Please note changes to your preferences can take up to 14 days to take effect.

-When you buy annual passes/season ticket valid for one month or more, we keep a record of this on a database.
-We keep the following details:
+When you buy annual passes/season ticket valid for one week or more, we keep a record of this on a database.
+We may ask for and keep the following details:

 We will only send you information about offers and promotions if you chose to receive it and you can change your marketing preferences at any time.
 We will not pass your personal information to any other organisation outside of our Group of Companies (and Successor business or Secretary of State for Transport) for marketing purposes without your prior consent.